JordanRL/Fermat/docs/arithmetic/index.md

     This is a test box.
 It will have text that explains things or points to a particular location.

     It may also contain several lines.

+!!! example "For Example"
+    This is a test box.
+It will have text that explains things or points to a particular location.

+    It may also contain several lines.

 The following arithmetic methods are available.